-Don't hold on to a token of a relationship gone wrong — sell your bridal jewelry to Worthy.com and use the money for a positive new start.
+Don't hold on to a token of a relationship gone wrong.
+Instead, consider selling your diamond ring for the most money, safely through Worthy.com — and use the money for a positive new start.

 I had a really spectacular engagement ring.